Strategies for success

 A dual qualified Chartered Trade Mark Attorney and Solicitor, Kelly has a wealth of experience advising brand owners on all matters relating to trade mark and design portfolios.

 Kelly has over 10 years’ experience in the field and specialises in international litigation, enforcement and strategy particularly in the field of technology and media.
-She has led cases before the General Court.
+She has acted before the Appointed Person and led multi-territorial prosecution and litigation.
+Kelly was elected as CITMA's President in April last year, and chairs its Education, Qualifications and Standards Committee.

 Rachel advises on all aspects of trade mark and design protection and enforcement, including global filing strategies, clearance searching and transactions involving intellectual property for the UK, EU, Madrid Protocol and overseas.